zeek/zeek/frameworks/logging.rst

 For extending logs this way, one needs a bit of knowledge about how the script that creates the log stream is organizing its state keeping.
-Most of the standard Bro scripts attach their log state to the :zeek:type:`connection` record where it can then be accessed, just like ``c$conn`` above.
+Most of the standard Zeek scripts attach their log state to the :zeek:type:`connection` record where it can then be accessed, just like ``c$conn`` above.
 For example, the HTTP analysis adds a field ``http`` of type :zeek:type:`HTTP::Info` to the :zeek:type:`connection`